Want to live a longer life? Then you should learn to deep squat!

 Researchers theorize that this is because the Hadza don’t sit on chairs often.
 They instead squat down or kneel, which allows the body to rest while still maintaining flexibility and keeping us upright with our muscles.

-Interestingly, the scientists found that Hadzas can remain healthy at rest by squatting and simultaneously exercise more muscle groups than sitting on a chair.
+Interestingly, the scientists found that Hadzas can remain healthy at rest by squatting and simultaneously exercising more muscle groups than sitting on a chair.

 Standing in a deep squat will give your back, hips, and legs much more activity, undoing the damage of a sedentary lifestyle.